brunorsantos/booking-service/README.md

 This a simple booking service that allows you to book or block properties.

-It is a RESTful Java 17 application that uses Spring Boot and H2 database using JPA.
+It is a RESTful Java 17 application with Spring Boot and H2 database using JPA.

 Its developed using layered architecture, with an app, service, repository layers.
-Divided into modules, with a domain modules.
+Divided into modules.

 ## Specifics